zectorpt/easyproxy/README.md

 Q: I really need help, who can help me?<br>
 A: Send me an email.<br>

+Q: This is a closed project?
+It's possible improve?
+A: YES!
+The menu and the applications installed can be much more!
+Try more applications and add them to the menu!

 -----------------------------------------------------------------------------

 If you like it, star my repo and don't delete my email from source code<br />